Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Phase structure of the Ay o n Beato-Garc i a AdS Black Hole

 In the reduced parameter space, the equation of state takes the form,

-The reduced equation of state is independent of the electric charge parameter $q$.
-In \ref{APV} we plot the reduced pressure $\tilde{P}$ against reduced volume $\tilde{V}$, which shows an oscillatory behaviour for a range of $\tilde{P}$ and $\tilde{V}$, this oscillatory behaviour decreases as the temperature increases, and completely vanishes for temperatures greater than the critical temperature $T_c$.
-The same behaviour can be observed from the Gibbs free energy $\tilde{G}$ ($G=M-TS$) plotted against reduced temperature $\tilde{T}$ \ref{AGT}.
-It shows a swallow tail behaviour, which corresponds to the oscillatory section of $\tilde{P}$-$\tilde{V}$ diagram.
-This section is unphysical, and the system follows the curve without entering the swallow tail section.
-The point of intersection gives the coexistence point, which signifies that, at that particular point, two phases are in coexistence.
-As the pressure increases, the swallow tail behaviour vanishes at the critical values.
+The reduced equation of state is independent of the NLED parameter $q$.
+In Fig.~\ref{fig1}(a) we plot the reduced pressure $\tilde{P}$ against reduced volume $\tilde{V}$.
+The isotherms exhibit oscillatory behaviour for temperatures less than the critical temperature ($T_c$), which vanishes for $T > T_c$.
+The same behaviour can be observed from the Gibbs free energy $\tilde{G} = M - TS$ plotted against reduced temperature $\tilde{T}$ (Fig.~\ref{fig1}(b)).
+It shows a swallowtail behaviour\footnote{We note that the well-known swallow-tail behavior of the $G$-$T$ curve is not properly observed in \cite{Singh:2021nvm}.}, which corresponds to the oscillatory section of the $\tilde{P}$-$\tilde{V}$ diagram.
+This section is unphysical, and the system follows the curve without entering the swallowtail section.
+The point of intersection gives the coexistence point, signifying that two phases coexist at that point.
+As the pressure increases, the swallowtail behaviour vanishes at the critical values.
 The plot of these coexistence points gives the coexistence curve, which terminates at the critical point.
 We fit this curve and find the fitting equation of the coexistence curve to be,

-We can observe a small black hole (SBH)- large black hole (LBH) phase transition in the black hole system, with the horizon radius as the order parameter.
-This behaviour is similar to that of van der Waals system of liquid-vapour phase transition.\\
+We can observe a small black hole (SBH)--large black hole (LBH) phase transition in the black hole system, with the horizon radius as the order parameter.
+This behaviour is similar to that of the van der Waals system of liquid--vapour phase transition.

 Next, we obtain the spinodal curve, using the condition,

 The explicit form of the spinodal curve is,

 where,